frank984/IRMs-cube-for-mean-radiant-temperature-measurement/README.md

 ## Our Approach

-To explore this question, we designed a prototype based on **six Melexis MLX90640-ESF-BAA infrared sensor modules (IRMs)**, arranged in a cube configuration (see image above).
+To explore this question, we designed a prototype based on **six [Adafruit Melexis MLX90640-ESF-BAA infrared sensor modules](https://www.adafruit.com/product/4469) (IRMs)**, arranged in a cube configuration (see image above).

 ## First Results